samueltin/uw_risk_agent/README.md

 ## Key design decisions

 **Why MCP over direct function calling?**
-Tools are defined once in `risk_server.py` and shared across any MCP-compatible host — Microsoft Agent Framework, LangChain, Claude Desktop, or any future framework — without code changes.
+Tools are defined once in `risk_server_v4.py` and shared across any MCP-compatible host — Microsoft Agent Framework, LangChain, Claude Desktop, or any future framework — without code changes.
 Adding a new tool means updating the server only, not every consumer.

 **Why inline guidelines for local / RAG for cloud?**
-`qwen2.5:14b` on 8GB VRAM has a practical 32k context window.
-With inline guidelines (~2k tokens) the model reasons about the full ruleset without retrieval latency.
-GPT-4o with RAG uses semantic search to retrieve relevant guideline sections, reducing input tokens per call.
+`llama3.1:8b` on 8GB VRAM has a practical context window in the low tens of thousands of tokens.
+With inline guidelines (~2k tokens) the model reasons about the full ruleset without retrieval latency. `gpt-4.1` with RAG uses semantic search to retrieve relevant guideline sections, reducing input tokens per call.

+**Why does the local provider not use the agent loop?**
+`llama3.1:8b` handles a single constrained JSON response well, but drifts over a multi-turn tool-calling loop — it narrates instead of emitting the decision, and every run falls back to REFER.
+So the Ollama path calls the MCP tools deterministically in code, then asks the model once for the decision with `format="json"`.
+The Azure path keeps the real agent loop.

 **Why GlobalStandard deployment type?**
-Azure OpenAI GlobalStandard routes inference to any available global data centre, giving 450 TPM quota vs 50 TPM for Standard regional deployment.
+Azure OpenAI GlobalStandard routes inference to any available global data centre, giving far higher throughput quota than a Standard regional deployment.
 For a portfolio project without data residency constraints this is the practical choice.